BrilliantTeam/Skript/README.md

 Please see our [contribution guidelines](https://github.com/SkriptLang/Skript/blob/master/.github/contributing.md) before reporting issues.

+## Help Us Test
+We have an [official Discord community](https://discord.gg/ZPsZAg6ygu) for testing Skript's new features and releases.

 ## A Note About Add-ons
 We don't support add-ons here, even though some of Skript developers have also developed their own add-ons.